Tell us a bit about your experience with mental health and/or addiction.

 "I made a piece called MMICATML which is a big custom mirror with the text 'My mind is crazy and tells me lies' screen printed on the front.
 The piece explores the idea that our thoughts are so heavily conditioned by external factors, our upbringing, our parent's views, societies views, past traumas etc that they’re not really “ours” at all.

 "I used to give myself such a hard time, I would be so self-critical and put myself down and I just remember thinking 'how can this be who I am?'
-I've since realised that it isn’t who I am, the negative thinking is just the result of certain life experiences."
+I've since realised that it isn’t who I am, the negative thinking is just the result of certain life experiences.
+This realisation has really helped to remove the power these thoughts used to carry.
+I now find it so much easier to let thoughts happen without attaching myself to them"